RebecaBaruch/http-request-react/README.md

 # http-request-react
-Project made for learning how to use api and connect to the backend
+Project made to learn how to use api and connect to the backend